 Established in 1990 as a direct result of well-documented, poor conditions of Orleans Parish public schools, Breakthrough New Orleans (BTNOLA) continues to respond to the ongoing need for high-quality supplementary educational services for children.
 BTNOLA, a non-profit organization, prepares high-potential middle school students with limited resources for rigorous academic experiences in high schools and colleges while inspiring bright high school and college students to become educators and advocates for education.

 Breakthrough Collaborative was founded as Summerbridge in 1978 at University High School in San Francisco.
 In 1990, Isidore Newman School became the second school in the United States to host a Summerbridge program.
 In 2009, the organization was renamed Breakthrough New Orleans.
-Today Breakthrough New Orleans is one of 32 Breakthrough Collaborative programs throughout the United States and in Hong Kong.
+Today Breakthrough New Orleans is one of 24 Breakthrough Collaborative programs throughout the United States and in Hong Kong.
 The Breakthrough Collaborative is consistently featured as a Top Ten Internship by the Princeton Review.
-The organization aims for 100% of its students and alumni to enter and succeed in college-prep high schools and college, and for 80% of its teachers to express interest in pursuing careers in education.
-Annually the organization serves more than 2,500 middle school students and trains over 700 college and high school students to be effective teachers.
+The organization aims for 100% of its students and alumni to enter and succeed in college-prep high schools and college, and for 76% of its Summer teaching fellows to express interest in pursuing careers in education.
+Annually the organization serves more than 10,000 middle school students and trains over 1,100 college and high school students to be effective teachers.

 The mission of Breakthrough New Orleans is to prepare high-potential middle school students with limited resources for academically rigorous educational experiences in high school and college, while inspiring and training high school and college students to enter the field of education and become advocates for educational equity.

 Breakthrough New Orleans (BTNOLA) is a tuition-free, academic program that serves its participants by providing rigorous programming throughout the year.